Nyraaa1/Nyrix/README.md

 EULA acceptance is required for Java game servers; the deploy form won't let you create one without accepting it.

 ---

-## License

-MIT.
-Do whatever you want with it.